Skip to main content

 How To Use Custom Fonts

 Customizing your Avalonia application with unique fonts can add a distinctive look and feel.
-This guide will walk you through the process of integrating custom fonts into your Avalonia application.
+This guide explains how to integrate custom fonts into your Avalonia application.

-Before you can use a custom font, you need to include it in your project.
+Before you can use a custom font, you must include it in your project.

 App.axaml